MiohitoKiri5474/.dotfiles/README.md

 ### ArchLinux

+> This script has not been verified yet.

-> I only install necessary package (editor, shell, tmux etc.) on Ubuntu because I only use it for remote server.
+> I only install necessary package (editor, shell, tmux etc.) on ArchLinux because I only use it for remote server.

 1. Install packages with apt.